 Cantaloop is a cooperative adventure game that has a unique feel to it.
 That’s because it was designed to have the feel of a classic point-and-click game where you use codes to try to solve puzzles to move the story forward.
 It even has a decoder that you use to look at hidden text throughout the book.

-If you like storytelling games and puzzle games, you should probably give Cantaloop a shot.
+If you like storytelling games or you’re a huge fan of puzzle board games, you should probably give Cantaloop a shot.

 Read our Cantaloop review